earthspecies/BEBE/README.md

 Supported model types are `CNN`, `CRNN`, `rf`, `kmeans`, `wavelet-kmeans`, `gmm`, `hmm`, `umapper`, `vame`, `iic`, and `random`.

 Once these experiments have been run, final results are saved in the file `final_result_summary.yaml`.
 These are scores averaged across all individuals from the four test sets not used for hyperparameter selection.
+The per-individual scores these are based on can be found in `fold_$i/test_eval.yaml` and `fold_$i/train_eval.yaml`, listed under `individual scores`.

 ## Standalone evaluation